uwplse/analytics-data/README.md

 that we found in the manual analysis of this processed data, as well as [benchmarks from the paper](/changes/benchmarks.md), with links to the relevant diffs.

-# Notes
+# Important Notes

 Please do reuse our data if it helps you!
 But before you do, please read the paper, especially the discussion section, for information about the data before you interpret it.
+And please read the notes below.

 For example, as we note in the paper, we could not automatically distinguish failures from user backtracking for User 5.
 So even though processed data is annotated with "success" and "failure," for User 5, it will always appear as "success," and you must manually inspect the